-In the event your child remains in the Center past 1800, the following procedures will be followed:
+In the event your child remains in the Center past 6 p.m., the following procedures will be followed:

-- 1. Parents will be called at 1800. - 2.
-All emergency designees will be called (if parents cannot be located).
+1. Parents will be called at 6 p.m.

+2. All emergency designees will be called (if parents cannot be located).

-3. In the event that contact cannot be made with the parents or emergency contacts by 1835, the CYS Coordinator and the Garrison Police will be notified.
+3. In the event that contact cannot be made with the parents or emergency contacts by 6:15 p.m., the CYS Coordinator and the Garrison Police will be notified and appropriate actions will be taken.